No matter what you write, your productivity and income as a writer is limited by how quickly you can turn your ideas into words.

 It’s Your Turn to Start Writing Faster

-One last thing: the ultimate mind trick is making writing a priority in your life.
+One last thing: the ultimate mind trick is to make writing a priority in your life.

 If it’s important to you, if you derive joy and satisfaction from it, then you will find yourself focused, energetic, and happy when you step up to your keyboard.

-If you’re not passionate about your current writing project, see if you can make a few tweaks that will get your more excited or take on a new project that stokes your fire.
+If you’re not passionate about your current writing project, see if you can make a few tweaks that will get you more excited, or take on a new project that stokes your fire.

 Focused, energetic, happy writers always write more quickly than distracted, torpid, grumpy writers.

-Find your passion.
-Follow it.
+Find your passion and follow it.
 Everything will flow from there.

 Do you have any tips on how to write faster?
 Share them in the comments below!